slbailey/Retrovue/docs/runtime/clock.md

 ### Timezone Safety

-- Invalid timezones fall back to UTC gracefully
-- DST transitions are handled correctly
+- DST transitions are handled by the platform timezone rules
 - All returned datetimes are timezone-aware

 ### Consistency